dbzl-project11/dbzl-project11.github.io/tourneyOfPower/index.md

     * The second tournament will be single elimination
     * You can find a more in depth explanation of the tournament format
         * Here you can also find a link to a visual example of the tournaments there
-        * Here is a timeline of all of the important dates for this event
+        * Here is a timeline of all the important dates for this event
     * The Tournament will NOT be on the main league AI but will still be somewhat similar

 * How Will Signups Work?